Sahiti21/Employee-Management-System/README.md

 # Employee-Management-System

-•	Developed an employee management system using Springboot and JPA
+Developed an employee management system using Springboot and JPA. <br/>
-•	Designed the basic CRUD operations for an employee.
+Designed the basic CRUD operations for an employee. <br/>
-•	Persisted the changes on a MySQL database using Hibernate Object-relational Modelling.
+Persisted the changes on a MySQL database using Hibernate Object-relational Modelling. <br/>